rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Medical imaging slices (CT scans), architecture models.
 - Hook: “Slice to see inside.”
+- Tip: Sketch the cutting plane first, then imagine the exposed face as the shadow you would trace on paper.

 ##### Block 7 – Euler's Formula & Mixed Review
 🔹 **Definition:** For convex polyhedra, **Euler’s formula** `F + V - E = 2` relates faces, vertices, edges; mixed review applies all 3D concepts.